sernaleon/k8scourse/1.07/readme.md

-# Exercise 1.03: Declarative approach
+# Exercise 1.07: External access with Ingress

-In your "Log output" application create the folder for manifests and move your deployment into a declarative file.
+"Log output" application currently outputs a timestamp and a random string to the logs.

-Make sure everything still works by restarting and following logs.
+Add an endpoint to request the current status (timestamp and string) and an ingress so that you can access it with a browser.

+You can just store the string and timestamp to the memory.

 ## Solution